AFLplusplus/Website/content/docs/tutorials/libxml2_tutorial.md

 ![screen1]({{% rel %}}libxml_screen3.png{{% /rel %}})

 You've probably noticed that the speed is faster than the LLVM fork-based fuzzing.
-This is due to the fact that we used ASan+UBSan in the previous steps based on LLVM (so a 2x slodown in average).
+This is because we used ASan+UBSan in the previous steps based on LLVM (so a 2x slowdown in average).

 Note that so the slowdown of QEMU is circa 2x in this specific case, quite good.